dce/davideisinger.com/content/journal/encrypt-and-dither-photos-in-hugo/index.md

 ***

 **Update 2024-02-12:** [Hugo will support native dithering in the next release.][1]
-If you're after the lo-fi look and don't need the encryption, that'll be a lot cleaner than the approach outlined below.
+If you're after the lo-fi look and don't need encryption, that'll be a lot cleaner than the approach outlined below.

 [1]: https://github.com/gohugoio/hugo/pull/12016